DrInfy/sc2-pathlib/README.md

 ### Installing

 Clone the sc2-pathlib repository and run `cargo build --release` in the sc2-pathlib directory.
 This should create a `sc2pathlib.so`(Linux) or a `sc2pathlib.dll`(Windows) file in `sc2-pathlib\target\release`.
 If on Windows, you need to rename the `sc2pathlib.dll` file to `sc2pathlib.pyd`.

+Alternatively, you can run `build.bat` which automates the process above for Windows.

-Copy `sc2pathlib.so`/`sc2pathlib.pyd` to the directory where your Python program resides to be able to import it as a Python library
+Copy `sc2pathlib.so`/`sc2pathlib.pyd` to the directory where your Python program resides to be able to import it as a Python library.

 #### Example
 ```